 U.S. Medical School Graduates’ Placement in Graduate Medical Education: A National Study

-This study describes graduate medical education (GME) placement outcomes for recent U.S. medical school graduates and examines racial and ethnic differences in GME placement among these graduates.
+This study describes graduate medical education (GME) placement outcomes for recent U.S. medical school graduates, including examining differences identified between demographic groups.

 Application in Parallel to U.S. Residency Training Programs in Multiple Specialties: Trends and Differences by Applicant Educational Background, 2009–2021